 TIP #9 – Enroll in an Online Photography Class

 I’ve been using Lynda.com to do more photography tutorials.
-There’s actually hundreds more classes there, from how to use a DLSR camera, to how to edit photos in iPhoto on a Mac, or advanced classes on how to use Photoshop.
-Not just that, this site offers classes on
+There are actually hundreds of classes there, from how to use a DLSR camera, to how to edit photos in iPhoto on a Mac, or advanced classes on how to use Photoshop.
+They also offer lessons on a bunch of other creative topics.

 TIP #10 – Keep Practicing!